 TIP: Fixing a dent or scratch yourself might cause more damage and you might end up paying more for the repair – most of us would be better off getting a professional involved!

-Tips to avoid dents and scratches on your car
+Tips to prevent dents and scratches on your car

-Always try rinse your car before you start washing it.
-This will help reduce the amount of dust and sand sitting on your paint job and prevent you from scratching the paint when you start washing it.
+Always rinse your car before washing to remove dust and grit, thus preventing scratches.
 Also be sure to use good quality car wash soaps and polishes to help preserve the paint job.

 While minor dents and scratches might seem trivial, neglecting them could lead to bigger issues and bills.
 It's better to have them checked and repaired properly.